 Accommodation in local student hostels

-Generally, the rooms become available for prospective residents on the 1 st of April or October, respectively.
-As an exception, you can also move in little time before this date.
+Generally, the rooms become available for prospective residents on 1st April or October, respectively.
+As an exception, you can also move in shortly before this date.
 Janitors of the student hostels (Hausmeister) are responsible for this.
 Normally, you can move in from Monday till Friday, either before or after noon (predominantly, before noon).
-It is not possible to move in the evening, at night, as well as on the weekend or during public holidays.
+It is not possible to move in the evening, at night, or on the weekend or during public holidays.

-Contact the janitor before you arrive to discuss the exact arrival date and the best time for you to move in.
-Being informed about your arrival, the janitor will be there.
+Contact the janitor before you arrive to discuss your exact arrival date and the best time for you to move in.
+Once informed about your arrival, the janitor will be there.
 You can find telephone numbers of the janitors by clicking on the following link: